Prescription and Medicines Centre

 How should patients order HRT?

 Patients that are prescribed Hormone Replacement Therapy medications can now apply for a 12 month prepayment certificate that will cover just their HRT charges.
-The charge from 1st April 2023 is £19.30 for the year.

 As the HRT prepayment certificate only covers HRT medication, GPs are being asked to put HRT medications on separate prescription forms to any other medications you may be taking.
 Please request your medication in the usual way and our prescription clerk team, will put HRT requests through on a separate script.